-Dharamshala is known for its serene natural beauty.
+Dharamsala is known for its serene natural beauty.
 It is also known as the main centre to visit Tibetan culture in India.
-Dharamshala is surrounded by the Dhauladhar ranges of Himachal Pradesh and covered by pine and conifer trees, if you are planning for holidaying in Himachal Pradesh?
-Don’t forget this idea because streams and monasteries combine to give the best experience of holidaying in a Dharamshala city of Himachal Pradesh.
+Dharamsala is surrounded by the Dhauladhar ranges of Himachal Pradesh and covered by pine and conifer trees, if you are planning for holidaying in Himachal Pradesh?
+Don’t forget this idea because streams and monasteries combine to give the best experience of holidaying in a Dharamsala city of Himachal Pradesh.

-Bhagsunag Falls: - Bhagsunag Falls is one of the most scenic places to visit in Dharamshala.
+Bhagsunag Falls: - Bhagsunag Falls is one of the most scenic places to visit in Dharamsala.
 That is pretty cold but full of minerals

 St. John's Church: - This church lies between Forsythe and McLeod Ganj.
-It is on the 8 km walk from Lower Dharamshala.
-St. John's is one of the oldest churches in the Dharamshala and has a memorial dedicated to Lord Elgin.
+It is on the 8 km walk from Lower Dharamsala.
+St. John's is one of the oldest churches in the Dharamsala and has a memorial dedicated to Lord Elgin.
 Built in the Gothic style, it has stained glass windows and floors of cobble stones.

 Kangra Art Museum: - This popular museum exhibits the art and culture of the Dhauladhar region.
 Royal artifacts, dresses, shamianas, jewelry, manuscripts, coins, photographs and sculptures are on display.

 Triund: - Lying at a distance of 20 kilometers from Dharamsala, Triund is a spectacular location.
 Set in the foothills of the snow covered Dhauladhar Range; this tourist attraction is mainly known for its trekking activities and picnic spots.
 Triund is easily accessible from Mcleodganj and is home to Snow leopards, bear, birds, wild goats and pigs.